-As the name suggests, the manual espresso machine uses human force to create the necessary pressure for brewing coffee.
+As the name suggests, a manual espresso machine uses human force to create the necessary pressure for brewing coffee.
 The most popular ones are the lever-operated ones which have manual pumps.
 A few manual espresso machines also have built-in water heaters.

 2. Semi-automatic Espresso Machine

 This one is a combination of hand-operated and machine-powered.
-The semi-automatic machine controls the brewing temperature and the pressure.
+The semi-automatic machine controls the brewing temperature and pressure.

 3. Automatic Espresso Machine

 This is completely automatic and stops the extraction of the shot at the perfect 25 to 30 seconds.

 The super-automated espresso machine has all the automatic features for extracting a shot of espresso from weighing the coffee beans to grinding the coffee to steaming the milk as needed.
 This is one of the best espresso machines on the market right now.

 This is relatively new.
 Here, the automatic machine uses coffee capsules to prepare espresso.
 There is very little space for human error.
 However, the espressos can sometimes come out milder than intended.

 Crema is the brown frothy layer that rests on top of a shot of espresso.
 It is formed by the emulsification of air bubbles and coffee colloids to form oils soluble in coffee.
 It is often referred to as the “Guinness effect” because it resembles the well-known Irish drink.